Kari Furre is a sculptor and swimmer: She works with metal and fishskin.

 Kari studied physics, chemistry and biology at school, this choice of subjects has meant she has an understanding of materials and anatomy, a wonderful foundation for a career in the Arts.

-The Rose Bruford College of Speech and Drama 1968-71, where she was introduced to dance, Alexander Technique, voice work, yoga and scenic making, all of which has formed the basis of her work, the acting she originally thought was the way forward fell by the wayside.
+She then went to Drama school: The Rose Bruford College of Speech and Drama 1968-71, where she was introduced to dance, Alexander Technique, voice work, yoga and scenic making, all of which has formed the basis of her work, the acting she originally thought was the way forward fell by the wayside.

 Kari worked as a Theatre Designer 1971-1985, all aspects of design, prop making, costume making etc – Always interested in physical theatre, as opposed to script based work.
 She worked with the Magdalena Group of International Theatre Practitioners 1985-1987 making improvised work.